Graduate Outcomes Dashboard

 The USD Office of Institutional Research, Planning, and Assessment (IRPA) administers the locally-developed Graduating Student Survey (GSS) to potential graduates every term (summer, fall, spring) of each academic year.
 Using lists of anticipated undergraduate and graduate degree completers provided by the USD registrar, the survey is administered from two months prior to graduation until four months following graduation.
 Overall, the survey’s primary goal is to gauge students’ professional and/or academic plans following degree completion.

 The USD Graduate Outcomes Dashboard displays data gathered through the above surveying effort.
-Combining data from all survey administrations over the most recent academic year, the tool displays basic information related to several key indicators included in the survey.
-For each measure, data can be filtered by degree, major, and primary student location.
+Combining data from all survey administrations over several recent academic years, the tool displays basic information related to several key indicators included in the survey.
+For each measure, data can be filtered by degree and major.